Oxygen difluoride

 Oxygen difluoride is a chemical compound with the formula OF2.
-As predicted by VSEPR theory, the molecule adopts a "bent" molecular geometry.
-It is strong oxidizer and has attracted attention in rocketry for this reason.
-With a boiling point of -144.75 °C, OF2 is the most volatile (isolable) triatomic compound.
+As predicted by VSEPR theory, the molecule adopts a bent molecular geometry.
+It is a strong oxidizer and has attracted attention in rocketry for this reason.
+With a boiling point of −144.75 °C, OF2 is the most volatile (isolable) triatomic compound.
+The compound is one of many known oxygen fluorides.

 Preparation

 Oxygen difluoride was first reported in 1929; it was obtained by the electrolysis of molten potassium fluoride and hydrofluoric acid containing small quantities of water.
 The modern preparation entails the reaction of fluorine with a dilute aqueous solution of sodium hydroxide, with sodium fluoride as a side-product:

 Structure and bonding

+It is a covalently bonded molecule with a bent molecular geometry and a F-O-F bond angle of 103 degrees.
 Its powerful oxidizing properties are suggested by the oxidation number of +2 for the oxygen atom instead of its normal −2.

 Reactions

 Above 200 °C, OF2 decomposes to oxygen and fluorine by a radical mechanism.